Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Optimal portfolio choice, portfolio liquidation, and portfolio transition with online learning and execution costs

-As in models \emph{à la} Almgren-Chriss, we do not consider the Mark-to-Market (MtM) value of the portfolio as a state variable.
-Instead, we consider separately the position $q$ in the risky asset and the amount $X$ on the cash account.\\
+We consider the modelling framework introduced by Almgren and Chriss in \cite{almgren1999value,almgren2001optimal} (see also \cite{gueant2015ac, gueantlivre}).
+In this framework, we do not consider the Mark-to-Market (MtM) value of the portfolio as a state variable.
+Instead, we consider separately the position $q\in\mathbb{R}^d$ in the risky assets and the amount $X\in\mathbb{R}$ on the cash account.\\